ckormanyos/real-time-cpp/readme.txt

 This is the companion code for the book "Real-Time C++".

 See : C.M.
-Kormanyos, Real-Time C++: Efficient Object-Oriented and Template Microcontroller Programming, Second Edition (Springer, Heidelberg, 2015).
+Kormanyos, Real-Time C++: Efficient Object-Oriented and Template Microcontroller Programming, Third Edition (Springer, Heidelberg, 2018).

-New work on C++17 is underway for the reference application, the examples and the code snippets.
-This is for the 3rd edition of the book, currently in preparation.

 Details on the Reference Application
 ------------------------------------